Asantae/FEM-rock-paper-scissors/README.md

 ## Overview

-- creating an application that can run the game rock-paper-scissors, with no issues on mobile
+- creating an application that can run the game rock-paper-scissors, mobile responsiveness

-### The challenge

 ### Screenshot

 ![](./images/desktop-version.png)